It Takes a Community to Overcome Relationship Abuse

 Funds from a local half-cent sales tax help ensure survivors of domestic abuse get the legal and emotional support they need and deserve.

-To learn how, listen by clicking on the headphones to the left or read the transcript below.
+To learn how, listen by clicking on the start button or read the transcript below.

 Female 1: He grabbed the bag from me and said I wasn’t going anywhere.
 He pointed his fingers like a gun and said I will kill you if you leave me.